raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 ---

-[Fulcrum](https://github.com/cculianu/Fulcrum){:target="_blank"} Fulcrum is a fast & nimble SPV server for Bitcoin Cash & Bitcoin BTC created by Calin Culianu.
-It can be used as an alternative to Electrs because of its performance, as we can see in Craig Raw's [comparison](https://www.sparrowwallet.com/docs/server-performance.html) of servers
+[Fulcrum](https://github.com/cculianu/Fulcrum){:target="_blank"} is a fast & nimble SPV server for Bitcoin Cash & Bitcoin BTC created by Calin Culianu.
+It can be used as an alternative to Electrs because of its performance, as we can see in Craig Raw's [comparison](https://www.sparrowwallet.com/docs/server-performance.html){:target="_blank"} of servers

 Difficulty: Medium
 {: .label .label-yellow }